harikrishnand/HackerRank/README.md

 Code written for the challenges in HackerRank Challenges:

-This project contains codes for all the python specilisation challenges solved in HackRank.
+This project contains codes for all the python specialization challenges solved in HackRank.